Skip to content

 fragmentation-problem

 We’re not the first to attempt this—many great community contributions have already worked to tackle fragmentation in eye tracking.
 Researchers and developers have built Lab Streaming Layer adapters for different eye trackers, created Eye-tracking-BIDS adapters for systems like EyeLink, and developed plugins to connect devices with experiment builders such as PsychoPy and jsPsych.
-However, these efforts are tied to specific hardware and/or experimental setups.
+However, these efforts are tied to specific hardware, software, and/or experimental setups.
 The goal of OpenET is to bring these contributions together and converge like-minded people and thought leaders towards developing an interoperable standard that works across eye-tracking devices and procedures.

 How do we aim to solve the fragmentation problem?